Take a 1-min quiz to get workout plan Male Female

 • Change sides and do the same on the other side.

-• Begin in a low plank position with your hands directly below your shoulders, your core engaged and your body in a straight line from your head to your heels.
+• Start in a low plank position with your hands directly below your shoulders, your core engaged, and your body in a straight line from head to heels.

 • Slowly lower and tap your left knee to the ground without moving your hips.
 Lift your left knee back up, returning to the starting position.

 • Repeat the same movement with the right leg.
-This one rep.
+This is one rep.

-• Do this for 10 reps or set an alarm and do as many as you can in 20 to 30 seconds.
+• Do this for 10 reps or set an alarm and do as many as you can in 20 or 30 seconds.

-• Begin in the standard position – with arms shoulder-width apart and outstretched beneath you, core engaged, and your body in a straight line from head to heels.
+• Start in the standard position – arms shoulder-width apart and outstretched beneath you, core engaged, and your body in a straight line from head to heels.

 • Keeping your hips square and in position, working hard not to let them sway side to side, lift your right hand to tap your left shoulder.
 Bring it down and then lift your left hand to tap your right shoulder.

-• Begin in the top of a push-up position with hands directly beneath your shoulders.
+• Start at the top of a push-up position with your hands directly beneath your shoulders.

-• Tighten your core and bring the right knee to the outside of the right elbow.
-Pause here for a moment before straightening the leg back behind you.
+• Tighten your core and bring your right knee to the outside of your right elbow.
+Pause here for a moment before straightening your leg back behind you.

 • Switch to the left knee and repeat the movement.
-Do this for 20 to 30 seconds.
-You can push it for a minute if you feel able.
+Aim for 3 sets, 20 to 30 seconds each.
+You can push it for a minute if you feel able to do so.

 Plank Hip Dips

-• Begin in a low/elbow plank position.
-Slowly rotate the spine to lower your left hip to just above the floor – about 1 or two inches above the floor.
-Hold this position for a minute and then rotate back to the starting position.
+• Start in a low/elbow plank position.
+Slowly rotate your spine to lower your left hip to just above the floor – approximately 1 or two inches from the floor.
+Hold this position for 1-2 seconds and then rotate back to the starting position.

 • Rotate your spine again and now lower your right hip.
-Get back to the starting position and repeat the whole process all over again.
+Return to the starting position and repeat the whole process all over again.

 Plank Up Downs

-• Begin in a standard high plank/push-up position.
+• Start in a standard high plank/push-up position.
 Lower your right elbow to the mat and then your left, coming into an elbow plank.

-• Put your right hand on the mat, and straighten your right elbow.
+• Place your right hand on the mat and straighten your right elbow.
 Do the same on the left to return to a full plank.

-• Continue doing this for up to 30 seconds – or more depending on how winded you are.
+• Continue doing this for up to 30 seconds, or more depending on how winded you are.
+Try doing 3 sets.

-There really isn’t a given number on how many planks you should do a day to see results.
-However, as previously stated, the cut off point for holding the position is two minutes (1).
-If you break up these two minutes into intervals that can be done throughout the day, you can do anywhere from 4 to 10 different variations in a day.
+There really isn’t a given number for how many planks you should do a day to see results.
+However, as previously stated, the cut-off point for holding the position is two minutes (13).
+If you break up these two minutes into intervals that can be done throughout the day, you can do anything from 4 to 10 different variations in a day.

 Day Workouts Day Workouts

-1 Hold a basic plank for as long as possible and ensure to maintain good form 16 30 seconds knee to elbow + 30 seconds side planks
+1 Hold a basic plank for as long as possible and ensure you maintain good form 16 30 seconds knee to elbow + 30 seconds side planks

 2 20 seconds standard + 20 seconds low/elbow planks 17 30 seconds planks with shoulder taps + 30 seconds knee to elbow